junghoon-vans/wikipage/README.rst

 Wikipage
 ========

-Wikipage is a simple wiki page written in Python using the FastAPI framework.
+Wikipage is a simple wiki page built with FastAPI and Svelte.